Bullying is upsetting to any child

-Bullying would be upsetting for any child but since kids with food allergies already deal with the daily challenge of their allergies, bullying can be especially stressful for these children.
-Not only does the bullying cause an emotional toll, potential exposure to their allergens poses a serious, sometimes life-threatening health risk.
+Kids with food allergies deal with the daily challenge of their allergies.
+In addition, bullying is especially stressful for them, due to the emotional.
+However, potential exposure to their allergens also poses a serious, sometimes life-threatening health risk.

-Let’s look more into bullying related to having food allergies, tips for prevention and other available resources parents can use to start conversations and help raise awareness.
+Now, let’s look at bullying and food allergies, tips for prevention, and other available resources to raise awareness and manage it.

 Know the Facts

-Both the number of children with food allergies and bullying incidents of these kids are on the rise.
-According to a 2013 study by the Centers for Disease Control and Prevention, food allergies have increased in children approximately 50% between 1997 and 2011, estimated at nearly six million children, or 8% of kids in the U.S and roughly two in every classroom1.
-Let’s take it a bit further.
-Just under half, or approximately 40% of kids with food allergies have a life-threatening reaction to the food allergen1.
+Both the number of children with food allergies and bullying incidents is on the rise.
+A to a 2013 study by the CDC, Centers for Disease Control and Prevention, found food allergies in children increase by around 50% from 1997 to 2011.
+This increase is nearly six million children, or 8% of kids in the U.S. 8% of kids is roughly two in every classroom1.
+Nearly half, approximately, 40% of kids with food allergies have a life-threatening reaction to the food allergen1.

-Researchers noted that, while hard to compare, this seems to be higher than other reports of bullying rates for any reason of around 17% in the general population or the reported 19-32% from a recent UK-based study of bullying prevalence.
-The authors note their findings are comparable to published bullying rates of around 43% for children with special needs.2
+Researchers noted this seems to be higher than other reports of bullying rates for any reason.
+Around 17% in the general population and 19-32% from a recent UK-based study.
+The authors note their findings are comparable to published bullying rates of approximately 43% for children with special needs.2

-Another finding from this research that may not surprise you is that not all children reported incidences of bullying.
-Researchers noted that 87% of children did notify someone when they had been bullied in relation to their food allergy, and 71% told their parents.2 Their findings suggested that if parents were not notified that friends seemed to be the recipient of the information regarding bullying.2
+Another result from this research is that not all children reported incidences of bullying.
+Researchers noted that 87% of children notify bullying to someone, and 71% told their parents.2 Their findings suggested children inform about bullying to either friends or parents.2

 Bullying can run the gamut from being barred by teachers from activities involving food, to name-calling by peers or even threats to the allergic child using the potential food allergen.
-Faced with this, the allergy-challenged child experiences increased stress and anxiety.
-This may lead to their not eating during school, avoiding school or even succumbing to peer pressure and forgoing the off-limits food, in spite of possible harmful side effects.
-Bullying can be both emotionally and physically damaging.
+Allergy-Challenged child experiences increased stress and anxiety.
+This stress and anxiety lead to not eating during school, avoiding school, or even succumbing to peer pressure and eating off-limits food, in spite of possibly harmful side effects.
+Bullying can be emotionally and physically damaging.

 Since all these effects can result from just a single instance of bullying, prevention is essential.

-- Strongly encourage your children to report any bullying to you or their school professionals
+- Actively encourage your children to report any bullying to you or their school professionals

 - If you see bullying yourself, do something about it.

-Knowledge and communication are important in minimizing the bullying of kids with food allergies.
+Knowledge and communication are essential in minimizing the bullying of kids with food allergies.

-Should your little one be faced with a bully at school, FARE has created helpful tips for preventing and addressing food allergy bullying:
+FARE has created helpful tips for preventing and addressing bullying: